TeamMaestro/cocoaheads-kalamazoo-2013/CoreDataPresentationOutline.md

    - Different persistent types (binary, xml, sqllite, in-memory ability to make custom)
 	- ios does not allow the xml store type
    - It's not a database, not a good option if you need to do databasey type of things (update large datasets 100000 for example)
+   - It's not an ORM, for instance, you can't use it to map to and model an existing store.
+   - It's not thread safe

 2. Main Parts/Classes of Core Data
    - Managed Object Model